Dragon-Age-Annual/dragonageannual.art/src/pages/before-you-apply.md

   various skills and styles you are capable of and which presents your art at its best.

 - For your portfolios, we do not have a preference for style.
-For the 2026 theme, we are asking that artists emulate the Dragon Age tarot or mural style.

 - Scoring will be based on overall composition, color choices, strong backgrounds, and technique.